nixworks/public/news/2010/11/25/index.md

 ##### Del Monte Foods
 ### [Del Monte Foods is purchased in a US$5 billion leveraged buyout led by Kohlberg Kravis Roberts. ](/news/2010/11/25/del-monte-foods-is-purchased-in-a-us-5-billion-leveraged-buyout-led-by-kohlberg-kravis-roberts.md)
-_Context: leveraged buyout, Kohlberg Kravis Roberts, Del Monte Foods_
+_Context: Del Monte Foods, leveraged buyout, Kohlberg Kravis Roberts_

 ##### Mi-8
 ### [Seven are killed and three injured in the rough landing of a Mi-8 helicopter in the Omsk region of Siberia, Russia. ](/news/2010/11/25/seven-are-killed-and-three-injured-in-the-rough-landing-of-a-mi-8-helicopter-in-the-omsk-region-of-siberia-russia.md)
-_Context: Siberia, Mi-8, Russia, Omsk_
+_Context: Mi-8, Omsk, Russia, Siberia_

 ##### North Korea
 ### [North Korea warns that it will launch further attacks on South Korea if it continues "reckless military provocation". ](/news/2010/11/25/north-korea-warns-that-it-will-launch-further-attacks-on-south-korea-if-it-continues-reckless-military-provocation.md)
-_Context: North Korea, South Korea_
+_Context: South Korea, North Korea_

 ##### Shanghai Cooperation Organization
 ### [The heads of government of the member states of the Shanghai Cooperation Organization meet in Dushanbe for their annual summit. ](/news/2010/11/25/the-heads-of-government-of-the-member-states-of-the-shanghai-cooperation-organization-meet-in-dushanbe-for-their-annual-summit.md)
-_Context: Dushanbe, Shanghai Cooperation Organization_
+_Context: Shanghai Cooperation Organization, Dushanbe_

 ##### Nigeria
 ### [A court in Nigeria charges an Iranian man over an illegal weapons shipment discovered in Lagos. ](/news/2010/11/25/a-court-in-nigeria-charges-an-iranian-man-over-an-illegal-weapons-shipment-discovered-in-lagos.md)